ichortower/PositionalAudio/docs/author-guide.md

 This works just like the coordinates version, except it expects exactly four integers to define a rectangle (x, y, width, and height, in that order).
 If the NPC is anywhere within that rectangle, it will return true.

+**Careful**: both of these queries also rely on the NPC not being in transit to their next schedule point (thankfully, they are not considered in transit during a square-walking stop on their schedule).
+This check addresses the case where an NPC starts leaving their spot, triggering a refresh, but they are still calculated to be in the same tile position, so the query would still be satisfied and the audio would continue until the next refresh, up to seven-ish seconds later.

 ### NPC Animations